WenqingZong/Kalah_AI/README.md

 # Kalah AI
-An MCTS AI we created for an university course.
+A MCTS AI we created for an university course.
 It plays the famous game, Kalah.

 ## Authors